-On November 30, 2011, 4 Marlborough was purchased from William and Anne Hicks by the Marlborough Manor Realty Trust (James T. Garnache, trustee).
+On November 30, 2011, 4 Marlborough was purchased from William and Anne Hicks by James T. Garnache , trustee of the Marlborough Manor Realty Trust.

 In March of 2012, Marlborough Manor Realty Trust filed for (and subsequently received) permission to convert to property from a lodging house into a three-family dwelling, and in July of 2013 it received approval to reduce the number of units from three to two.